 To stick to this new budget, you must diligently track your expenses.
 Write down whatever you spend, no matter how small.
 Those $10 or $15 random expenses add up in the end!
 You can use a small notebook, an app, or even the notes function on your phone—whatever works for you.

-As the saying goes, "a dollar saved is a dollar earned."
+As the saying goes, "A dollar saved is a dollar earned."
 Look for coupons and discount codes on websites or use a coupon aggregator app.
-Sign up for newsletters or social media sites of brands or stores you frequent so you can be notified of special offers.
+Sign up for newsletters or social media sites of brands or stores you frequent to be notified of special offers.

 Always shop with a list.
 When you go blindly into a store, you're more likely to overspend, buy items you don't need, or forget essential items—which will mean another trip to the store and more temptation to shop.

 Aside from saving money, you need to find a new job.
 Update your resume and look for openings on employment sites and LinkedIn.
-Ask friends if they know of any openings; many companies don't do job postings and prefer to hire through referrals.
+Ask friends if they have any openings; many companies don't do job postings and prefer to hire through referrals.

 When you apply, be ready to make customized cover letters and, if needed, edit your resume to highlight the experience that is most relevant to the position.
 It may take more time and effort, but it will increase your chances of being hired.

 Use this time to practice doing job interviews.
 You'll find many sites that give sample questions and appropriate answers.
 This can help you stand out among the sea of applicants and help you make a good impression.

 Many employers will check candidates' social media accounts to get an idea of their personality, lifestyle, and character.
 Therefore, check if you have posted anything that could jeopardize your chances of getting a job.

 If you do, delete or hide the posts, or change the privacy settings.
 Avoid posting anything else that could be a point against you.